johnnywoo/beholder/README.md

 When a date is received in a message (not created), Beholder will try to keep its timezone intact.

     create_dates_in_timezone UTC;

-Beholder periodically initiates JVM garbage collection in order to keep memory footprint as low as possible.
-Because messages are processed using lots of short-lived objects, by default we initiate GC every 5 seconds.
-This can be changed using `extra_gc_interval_seconds` config option.
-If you don't want this behaviour, extra GC can be disabled by setting `extra_gc_interval_seconds` to 0.

-    extra_gc_interval_seconds 5;

 When messages cannot be processed quick enough, they are stored in queues.
 When the config is being reloaded, incoming messages are stored in from-queues.